rhaamo/Teensy-Incident-light-meter/USAGE.md

 To power-on the light meter, press the top button for a few seconds.

 To power-down the light meter, go to the system menu and press the encoder.
+An auto-power down is also implemented, if there is no knob or button handling in one hour, it will auto power-off to save battery life.

 If charging, a small "plug" icon will appears on left of the battery indicator on top-right.